hyperledger-labs/splice/docs/src/app_dev/topology.rst

        (2) serves queries over the provider's data required for the app user UI (e.g., a fuzzy search of contracts for an auto-complete box in the UI)

+       For small sets of active contracts (< 10k), we recommend keeping all data required for automation in the app backend's memory, and rehydrating from the ledger upon restart.
+For larger sets, we recommend using a persistent cache updated using the Ledger API's transaction stream.
+Make sure to only use that DB as a cache and keep storing all essential state on-ledger.

   * there are five different APIs in use:

     1. The **Domain API** is used by the validator nodes to connect to the CN